LeandroAzambuja/network-security-automation-pop/README.md

 🔄 Esta é a Versão 2.0 da automação, com evolução significativa em operação, controle de execução e integração com DefectDojo.

+Version 2.0 – Operational CLI, Locking, and CSV Export A defensive security automation developed in Python, designed for continuous execution in Linux (POP) environments.
+It focuses on periodic service exposure monitoring, intelligent analysis, reactive targeted scanning, and native DefectDojo integration for vulnerability management.

+The project is built with a modular architecture, an auditable pipeline, and an operational command-line interface (CLI), simulating a real-world institutional defensive operations scenario.

+🔄 This is Version 2.0 of the automation, featuring significant evolutions in operations, execution control, and DefectDojo integration.

 ---

 ## 🆕 O que mudou na Versão 2.0